Shortness of Breath

 - Chest CTs can be performed to evaluate for atypical infections, traumatic injuries, pulmonary emboli, and aortic pathologies.

 - Beside ultrasonography is often the fastest way to gather additional information.
-Ultrasound examination of the lungs can identify a pneumothorax, pleural effusion, or consolidation.
-Cardiac views can identify left ventricular dysfunction, right heart strain, pericardial effusions, and tamponade.
+Ultrasound examination of the lungs can identify a pneumothorax, pulmonary edema, pleural effusion, or consolidation.
+Cardiac views can identify left ventricular dysfunction such as in CHF, right heart strain such as in PE or pulmonary hypertension, pericardial effusions, and tamponade.
 Ultrasound is also used to evaluate for lower extremity DVTs.

 - Laboratory tests can provide additional information to support a diagnosis or assist in the workup (e.g. d-dimer to exclude low probability PE, BNP to assess for CHF exacerbation, serial cardiac enzymes to exclude MI).

 - ABG analysis may be necessary to determine a patient’s true oxygenation status.
 Typically, a standard SpO2 measurement with a reliable waveform is adequate to determine the patient’s oxygenation status.
 However, a reliable waveform may be difficult to get in unstable patients who are combative, cold, diaphoretic, or who have otherwise unreliable SpO2 measurements.
 In this situation, an ABG may be necessary to determine an accurate partial pressure of oxygen and oxygen saturation.
 The ABG will also give accurate partial pressure of carbon dioxide.
 However, ABGs require an arterial puncture to obtain and therefore may not be as readily available as a VBG.